okertanov/nxa-modules/README.md

 RelayTx
 ---
 Relay signed transaction.
 Alternative to SendRawTransaction method.
-Param: Transaction json object as string.
+Param: Transaction json object as string or as base64 string.

 Request body: